ItsMeNoobieboy/Job-Interview-Vocab-Trainer/README.md

 ## Instructions for Use

 To use this website, make sure to add your OpenAI API key to backend/api_key_storage.py!
+In all of our building and testing we only spent 16¢, so if you're just using it a few times it shouldn't cost more than a cent for the API.